-Recap with us the latest discussions on optimizing product support with interactive augmented reality guides and taking advantage of XML documentation to improve end-user experience, personalize content and increase loyalty.
+Did you know you can optimize product support with interactive augmented reality (AR) guides?
+What's more, you can take advantage of your existing XML documentation to improve end-user experience, personalize content and increase loyalty.

 The technology behind AR Enterprise Solutions